This is a page for adding examples to the documentation. Here are some guidelines you should follow before you publish your examples.

 Lots of examples (e.g. size of a plot-axis, setting opacities, making texts, etc.) will also work as images.
 It is a lot more convenient to see the end product immediately instead of waiting for an animation to reveal it.

-Please ensure the examples run on the current master when you contribute an example.
+Please ensure the examples run on the current main branch when you contribute an example.

 If the functions used are confusing for people, make sure to add comments in the example to explain what they do.